Teahouse Treks

 Day 16: Drive from Besisahar to Kathmandu

-After breakfast, you will drive from Besisahar back to Kathmandu.
-The road follows river valleys, hills, towns, terraced fields, and countryside landscapes.
+After breakfast, you’ll drive from Besisahar back to Kathmandu, the road tracing river valleys, hills, small towns, terraced fields, and changing countryside all the way home.

 • Altitude: Kathmandu – 1,300m / 4,260ft